SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ### Development environment philosophy
 <a name="DevPhilosophy"> </a>

-Because of the investments made in how applications can be designed and implemented using SharePoint Server 2013, developers should determine if there is a need to conduct development using server-side code.
+Because of the investments made in how applications can be designed and implemented using SharePoint, developers should determine if there is a need to conduct development using server-side code.
 As developers create applications that use the cloud-hosted model, the requirement to conduct development that relies on virtualized environments, specifically for SharePoint, diminishes.
 Developers should seek to build solutions with the remote-development model that uses existing cloud-based (both public and private) infrastructure.
 If development environments can be quickly and easily provisioned without having to create and orchestrate virtualization, developers can invest more time in focusing on development productivity and quality, rather than infrastructure management.

-The decision to require a virtualized instance of SharePoint Server 2013 versus the new SharePoint development site template will depend on whether or not the application requires full trust code to be deployed to SharePoint and run there.
+The decision to require a virtualized instance of SharePoint versus the new SharePoint development site template will depend on whether or not the application requires full trust code to be deployed to SharePoint and run there.
 If no full trust code is required, we recommend using the developer site template, which can be found in Office 365 development tenants or within an organization's implementation of on-premises SharePoint.
 Developer site templates are designed for developers to deploy applications directly to SharePoint from Visual Studio.
 Office 365 developer sites are preconfigured for application isolation and OAuth so that developers can begin writing and testing applications right away.